rloutlaw/JavaSDKDocs/outlawSDKDocs/create-vm-in-parallel.md

     System.out.println(virtualMachine.id());
 }

-// call createdRelatedResource(key) to get the resources used to define the virtual machines
+// call createdRelatedResource(key) to get the resources used to define the virtual machines.
+You need to save
-// the key is stored in a list when the Creatable was generated for (String publicIpCreatableKey : publicIpCreatableKeys) {
+// key String at the time you define the Creatble to use CreatedResources for (String publicIpCreatableKey : publicIpCreatableKeys) {
     PublicIPAddress pip = (PublicIPAddress) virtualMachines.createdRelatedResource(publicIpCreatableKey);
 }